Run, Rose, Run: Critical reception

 Run, Rose, Run was met with favorable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 68, based on six reviews, indicating "generally favorable reviews".

 Writing for The Times, Will Hodgkinson described the album as "bluegrass-tinged country with the energy of rock and the emotion of MOR balladry."
-He noted that while "there are no surprises" on the album, it demonstrates "Parton's remarkable ability to write songs that hide their sophistication underneath language and themes anyone can understand and relate to."
+He said "there are no surprises" on the album, yet it demonstrates "Parton's remarkable ability to write songs that hide their sophistication underneath language and themes anyone can understand and relate to."
 In a positive review for the Evening Standard, David Smyth said this may seem "more like a money-printing marketing exercise than any deep-rooted desire to produce a great American novel," but "the album itself is significantly more straightforward than all the elements around it."
-He felt that the songs are "good enough to deserve more than status as footnotes to a book."
-Helen Brown gave a positive review for The Independent, saying that the album will leave listeners "marveling at Parton's ability to capitalize on her slick professionalism without ever compromising her huge heart and sparkling spirit."
+He felt the songs are "good enough to deserve more than status as footnotes to a book."
+Helen Brown gave a positive review for The Independent, saying the album will leave listeners "marveling at Parton's ability to capitalize on her slick professionalism without ever compromising her huge heart and sparkling spirit."
 Emma Harrison at Clash described the album as "effervescent, exuberant, wry, but always appealing."
 She said the album "displays Dolly's evergreen storytelling prowess and is a vibrant and compelling body of work."
-Further describing the album as "uplifting and vulnerable," she said that it "effortlessly accompanies the story that unfolds in her novel.
+Further describing the album as "uplifting and vulnerable," she said it "effortlessly accompanies the story that unfolds in her novel.
 However, it is strong enough to work as a standalone body of work."
 Stephen Thomas Erlewine of AllMusic also reviewed the album positively.
-He theorized that Parton might be "cloaking her personal experiences in the guise of a fictional narrative...to allude to her past in this fashion."
-He went on to say that "no matter the inspiration" the album is "a satisfying listen on its own terms."
+He theorized Parton might be "cloaking her personal experiences in the guise of a fictional narrative...to allude to her past in this fashion."
+He also added the album is "a satisfying listen on its own terms" separate from the novel.

 In a mixed review for The Arts Desk, Tim Cumming described the album as "a hot mix of bluegrass and acoustic, down-home country."
 Nick Levine of NME also gave a mixed review of the album.
 He called the album "a thoroughly enjoyable listen that confirms what fans already know: even a middle-of-the-road Dolly Parton album has lashings of charm."
 In a mixed review for Rolling Stone, Jonathan Bernstein said "Run, Rose, Run is an impressive display of Parton's songwriting and vocal mastery that nevertheless leaves one hoping she one day releases the classic late-era record she's so clearly primed to make, should she choose."
-Andy Fyfe of Mojo gave the album a mixed review, rating it three out of five stars.
-He felt that "while some of her peers are making late-life albums that push both them and their audience, it's a pity Parton has retreated into much safer and predictable territory."
+Andy Fyfe of Mojo gave the album a mixed review, rating it three out of five stars and saying it kept Parton in "safer and predictable territory" rather than trying anything new.